Alimir/wp-ulike/readme.txt

 == Changelog ==

 = 4.0.5 =
-* Added: Proffesional Schema.org generator for each post type with supporting start ratings.
+* Added: Proffesional Schema.org generator for each post type with supporting Star ratings.
 [PRO]
 * Added: Display meta options at all post types for better customization.
 [PRO]
 * Added: Counter start quantity value for like/dislike.
 [PRO]
 * Added: improvements in auto display functionlity.